minh-tech/ArpSpoofing-MinhTech/README.md

 Support:
 1. Change MAC address
 2. Scan your network by netdiscover
-3. Intercept IP address by arpspoof
+3. Intercept IP address(es) by arpspoof